dmtrumble/blog/_posts/2016-6-30-Books-On-Buildings.md

 excerpt: For discovering and viewing architectural books
 ---

 ## Architects don't actually read books, they just look at the pictures.
-They love to write, though!
+They write a lot, though!

-[Books on Buildings][1] is a simple website for discovering and viewing architectural books.
-It pulls relevant content from the following sites to make it easier to find what you need:
+**[Books on Buildings][1]** is a simple website for discovering and viewing architectural books.
+It pulls content from the following sites into a unified point of access:

 * [Universitätsbibliothek Heidelberg][2]